SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/challenge-specific-rubric.md

   - If not using a framework, use media queries to create responsive effect, and justify choice of breakpoint.

-  - Bonus: create a page that looks reasonable without JavaScript loaded ("progressive enhancement").

 **Demonstrate awareness of real-world technical development practices and concerns related to the target company, including testing and security.**

-  - Bonus: Describes basic user stories; that is, what should users be able to do with this navbar?

-  - If using a framework like Bootstrap, add custom CSS to distinguish this site from others using the framework.

   - Reference existing GA site design.

   - Mention the fact that some of the site's users will be children, and/or discuss design elements to reflect this.

+  - If using a framework like Bootstrap, add custom CSS to distinguish this site from others using the framework.

+  - Bonus: Describes basic user stories; that is, what should users be able to do with this navbar?

+  - Bonus: Create a page that looks reasonable without JavaScript loaded ("progressive enhancement").